cloudflare/cloudflare-docs/content/workers/wrangler/custom-builds.md

 Custom builds are a way for you to customize how your code is compiled, before being processed by Wrangler.

 {{<Aside type="note">}}
 With the release of Wrangler 2, it is no longer necessary to use custom builds to bundle your code via webpack and similar bundlers.
 Wrangler runs [esbuild](https://esbuild.github.io/) by default as part of the `dev` and `publish` commands, and bundles your Worker project into a single Worker script.
+Refer to [bundling](/workers/wrangler/bundling/).
 {{</Aside>}}

 ## Configure custom builds